 - Toast the spices, then add the beans and water: Make a hole in the center of the onion mix and add the chili powder, cumin, and 1 teaspoon of salt.
 Let the spices sit to toast for 1 minute, then stir into the onions.
 Stir in the pinto beans and pour in the 6 cups of water.

-- Pressure Cook the soup for 40 minutes with a quick pressure release:ย Lock the lid on the pressure cooker and cook at high pressure for 40 minutes in an electric pressure cooker (or 35 minutes in a stovetop PC).
+- Pressure Cook the soup for 40 minutes with a quick pressure release: Lock the lid on the pressure cooker and cook at high pressure for 40 minutes in an electric pressure cooker (or 35 minutes in a stovetop PC).
 Quick release the pressure in the pot.

-- Simmer the tomatoes, then serve: Remove the lid carefully, opening away from you โ even when itโs not under pressure, the steam in the cooker is very hot.
-Stir in the can of fire roasted diced tomatoes, set the cooker back to sautรฉ mode adjusted to high and bring to a simmer.
+- Simmer the tomatoes, then serve: Remove the lid carefully, opening away from you – even when it’s not under pressure, the steam in the cooker is very hot.
+Stir in the can of fire roasted diced tomatoes, set the cooker back to sauté mode adjusted to high and bring to a simmer.
 Simmer the soup for 5 minutes to heat up the tomatoes.
 Stir in 1 teaspoon fresh ground black pepper, then taste and add salt and more pepper if needed.
 (I usually add another teaspoon of fine sea salt - this much soup needs extra salt.)
 Serve, passing the garnishes at the table.

 Notes